evgenyneu/evgenii.com/resume/index.md

 ## Objective

-Looking for part-time/freelance work as an iOS or Android programmer.
+I am looking for part-time/freelance work as an iOS or Android programmer.
+I can work for 10 hours a week and particularly interested in projects connected with science and education.